Slaitroc/RicciPaoliGrisoni/RASD.md

 ### Controlled By the World

-1. A Company publish an internship offer
+1. A Company publish an inte
-2. A Student inserts his CV
-3. A Student sends a spontaneous application for an internship
 4. A Student or a Company accepts a suitable recommendation(swipe)
 5. A Company configures interviews for a specific internship
 6. A Company conducts a previously set up interview